Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Electrophysiological Data

 \subsubsection{Preprocessing}

-Preprocessing of the EEG data included stimulation artefact interpolation, bandpass-filtering at [30, 200] Hz, and re-referencing to the average of all channels.
-Eye movement artefacts were removed using independent component analysis \cite{delorme2004eeglab}.
+Preprocessing of the EEG data included stimulation artifact interpolation, bandpass-filtering at [30, 200] Hz, and re-referencing to the average of all channels.
+Eye movement artifacts were removed using independent component analysis \cite{delorme2004eeglab}.
 CNAP recordings were highpass-filtered at 70 Hz and additionally notch-filtered at [48, 52] and [148, 152] Hz.